nabitanvir/raspberryHi/README.md

 ## To Do:
 - [X] Implement trigger word recognition using gray-scaled MFCC and a CNN
-- [ ] Implement facial recognition using a Siamese network
+- [X] Implement facial recognition using a Siamese neural network
+- [ ] Create dataset for training SNN
 - [ ] Write face detection code using pretrained models and face alignment (MTCNN)
 - [X] Integrate control of my smart home lighting using Philips Hue REST API.
 - [X] Create dataset of positive/negative examples of trigger word "Berry"